 Understanding Cataracts

-Because cataracts are so common and because cataract surgery is my specialty, I have written this booklet for patients to answer commonly asked questions about cataracts.
-Although each individual’s condition may differ, advances in cataract surgery continue to benefit more patients than ever before.
+Because cataracts are so common and because cataract surgery is my specialty, I have written this FAQ for patients to answer commonly asked questions about cataracts.

 Cataract FAQ